booc0mtaco/dotfiles/README.md

 ### `2-brew.sh`

 This will install many useful tools and resources that are managed via homebrew, and it's caskrooms.
-Requires homebrew being installed (you *did* read the instructions above, right?)
+Requires homebrew being installed (you *did* read the instructions above, right?).

+Once this completes, a few manual steps remain:

+- setting up some apps to start at runtime.
+	- caffeine
+	- itsycal
+	- quicksilver
+	- etc.

+- for a full list of installed applications, run `brew cask list`

 ### `3-atom.sh`

 Set up the atom editor with plugins and settings.
 Set up usage options by copying the apprpriate settings into place.

+### `3-oh-my-fish.sh`

+Install the oh my fish tools.
+After installation, it is safe to switch over to fish shell!
+But, a few things to install remain:

+#### Install robbyrussell shell prompt

+I like this one.
+Using `omf`, you can install it with

+	omf install robbyrussell

+Once done, update the default shell with `chsh`.
+The path to fish will be `/usr/local/bin/fish`.

 ## Future developments

 I plan to add any needed [npm](https://www.npmjs.com) tools to a script `3-npm.js`, which may include things like [gulp](http://gulpjs.com), [grunt](http://gruntjs.com), etc.

-I also want to complete set up as much as possible with other apps [fish shell](https://fishshell.com), and other ones.
-For fish, it will include installing custom functions, and tools like [oh-my-fish](https://github.com/oh-my-fish/oh-my-fish).
-Those will go in files probably at the `3-` level since they arequire brew installations to complete.